urschrei/polylabel_cmd/README.md

 - Empty geometries or collections will be left unaltered
 - Non-(`Multi`)`Polygon` geometries cannot be processed – their presence will halt further processing.

-You may also pass an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `0.001`.
-Smaller tolerances take longer to calculate.
+You may also pass:
+- `-t` or `--tolerance`, allowing you to fine-tune the tolerance from the default `0.001`.
+Smaller tolerances take longer to calculate

-A  `-p` or `--pretty` flag may be set, which will pretty-print the GeoJSON output.
+- `-p` or `--pretty`, which will pretty-print the GeoJSON output
+- `-s` or `--stats-only`, which will output the number of labelled polygons, but will *not* output GeoJSON.

-Irrespective of input, successful output is a GeoJSON `FeatureCollection`.
+Irrespective of input, output is a GeoJSON `FeatureCollection`.
 Its contents depend on the input geometry:
 - `Polygon`: The `FeatureCollection` contains `Point` `Feature`s
 - `MultiPolygon`: The `FeatureCollection` contains `MultiPoint` `Feature`s
 - `GeometryCollection`: The `FeatureCollection` contains `GeometryCollection` `Feature`s whose collection members are `Point`s or `MultiPoint`s.